-In observational studies, we can similarly characterize each treatment version a.
-For example, for an observational study on the effect of heart transplant, we would follow the same procedure as for the randomized trial above, and for an observational study on the causal effect of exercise, we would specify its duration, frequency, intensity, type (swimming, running...) and how the time devoted to exercise would otherwise be spent (rehearsing with your band, watching television...).
-The difficulty of specifying the treatment version a increases for causal questions involving biological (e.g., blood pressure, LDL-cholesterol, body weight) or social (e.g., socioeconomic status) factors.
-As an example of this difficulty, consider "obesity".
-Some investigators argue For simplicity, we consider a traditional definition of obesity as body mass index \geq 30.
+the randomized trial above, and for an observational study on the causal effect of exercise, we would specify duration, frequency, intensity, type (swimming, running...) and how the time devoted to exercise would otherwise be spent (rehearsing with your band, watching television...).
+The difficulty of specifying the treatment a increases for causal questions involving biological (e.g., blood pressure, LDL-cholesterol, body weight) or social (e.g., socioeconomic status) factors or states.